ChristopherA/intro-mac-command-line/part1-basics.md

 The Terminal, the Console, the Shell, and the Command Line
 ----------------------------------------------------------
 First, you should learn how to start the built-in application that runs the Mac CLI, called the _Terminal_.
-To open it, rather than the usual GUI method of opening the Applications/Utilities directory and double-clicking the Terminal app, instead you should learn to open the Terminal soley by using your keyboard.
+To launch it, rather than the usual GUI method of opening the Applications/Utilities directory and double-clicking the Terminal app, instead you should learn to launch the Terminal soley by using your keyboard.

 Type `command + spacebar` and then type `terminal` and press return.
 In fact, you don't even need to typically type the whole word -- just the first few letters `ter` or `term` is usually enough.